Crito02/scarebear/README.md

 # scarebear

-Currently working on detection - haar_face.py
+Currently working on detection arduino and serial messages.
+Need to get back to look at direving angle in radians to target on screen
 - make relyable
 - find distance relyability
 - make into class
 - make a function return a distance to centre

 # Currently working on:
-- finishing inspo of body, face and eye detection with picam
+- arduino servo driver
+- serial connection to servo

 # Final idea:
 -----
 Image process:
-- find any movement
+- TODO: find any movement
 - find bodies
-- find faces
-- if faces find eyes
+- if body, find face

 - if degub-image, show frame with date and boxes
 - return array of bodies, faces and if the face has eyes, movement centre
 -----